Ipswich - East

 AreaSearch analysis of residential development drivers sees Ipswich - East recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Ipswich - East has recorded approximately 38 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, around 190 homes were approved, with a further 5 approved in FY26 so far.
-On average, 1.4 people have moved to the area per dwelling built over these years.
+Over the past five financial years, from FY21 to FY25, around 190 homes have been approved, with an additional 11 approved so far in FY26.
+On average, 1.4 people moved to the area each year for every dwelling built during these years.

-This suggests a balance between supply and demand, maintaining stable market conditions.
-New properties are constructed at an average expected cost of $349,000.
-In FY26, there have been $6.7 million in commercial approvals, indicating limited focus on commercial development compared to residential.
-Compared to Greater Brisbane, Ipswich - East has significantly less development activity, 83.0% below the regional average per person.
-This scarcity of new homes can strengthen demand and prices for existing properties.
-However, recent periods have seen an increase in development activity.
-The current location has approximately 276 people per dwelling approval, indicating a low-density market.
+This suggests a balance between supply and demand, contributing to stable market conditions.
+The average construction cost value of new properties is $349,000.
+In commercial development, there have been $6.7 million in approvals this financial year.
+Compared to Greater Brisbane, Ipswich - East has significantly less development activity, with 83.0% below the regional average per person.
+This scarcity can strengthen demand and prices for existing properties but recent periods have seen increased activity.
+The new development mix consists of 35.0% detached dwellings and 65.0% medium and high-density housing, a shift from the current housing mix of 84.0% houses.
+The location has approximately 276 people per dwelling approval, indicating a low density market.

-Future projections estimate Ipswich - East to add 3,923 residents by 2041.
-At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
-New development consists of 35.0% detached dwellings and 65.0% medium and high-density housing, creating more affordable entry points for downsizers, investors, and first-home buyers.
-This represents a significant change from the current housing mix, which is currently 84.0% houses.
+Future projections estimate Ipswich - East to add 3,900 residents by 2041.
+At current development rates, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.

 Frequently Asked Questions - Development